monossido/Hangout-isOnline/README.md

 Hangout-isOnline
 ================

 The new Google Hangouts doesn't allow anymore to view if a buddy is online or offline.

-With the old Gtalk connection it's still possible if someone is online even if he's using Hangouts from a PC or from Android.
+With the old Gtalk connection it's still possible to know if someone is online and with app he's using with this combinations:
+-Gtalk online/away
+-Hangouts from PC online/away
+-Hangouts from mobile

+*Unfortunally at the moment it's impossible to know if someone is online or offline from mobile*

+If someone has a solution for that any contribution is helpfull!

     "Hangout isOnline" is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by